 Your professional guide will give you some interesting tidbits about the history of the city, making this a fun and informative tour.

 On a budget or not a fan of organised tours?
 No problems – the public bus is a great alternative.
-All you’ll need is an Oyster card loaded up with some credit, and a map of some description.
+All you’ll need is an idea of where you want to go and what you want to see, and you’re good to go.

 The best routes for sightseeing include: